EdmundGoodman/edmundgoodman.github.io/content/posts/cs260_algorithms_revision_lecture.md

 Near the end of the term in which the module runs, there is a class test which contributes to 20% of students' grade.

-As part of my role as an academic officer for the University of Warwick Computing Society {{< footnote "2" "<https://uwcs.co.uk/>" >}} in the 2023-24 academic year, I decided to run a revision lecture on the module content, based on my experience of taking the class test two years prior.
+As part of my role as an academic officer for the University of Warwick Computing Society [^2] in the 2023-24 academic year, I decided to run a revision lecture on the module content, based on my experience of taking the class test two years prior.

 ## How did the lecture go?